Cpasjuste/recalbox/package/recalbox-romfs/recalbox-romfs-scummvm/roms/scummvm/_readme.txt

 ## RECALBOX - SYSTEM SCUMMVM ##

-Put your scummvm games foders here..
+Put your scummvm game folders here.

 For each game, you must create a file named from the short name of the game and with the extension .scummvm